 OAKLAND (Calif.)
 Dec.
 21, 2022 — As the final holiday rush arrives, the American Red Cross asks donors to shake up their holiday plans and give blood now and throughout the end of the year.

 According to AAA, nearly 113 million people are expected to travel at least 50 miles from home between Dec.
 23 and Jan.
 2, meaning many who may have otherwise given blood will likely defer their donation until the new year.
 Unfortunately, trauma patients in the emergency room, those undergoing cancer treatment and new parents in need of lifesaving transfusions can’t take a holiday break.
-The need for blood and platelets is constant.
+The need for blood is constant.

 It’s important for donors − especially type O blood donors and platelet donors − to give now to ensure hospitals have the blood they need into the new year.
 Schedule an appointment by using the Red Cross Blood Donor App, visiting RedCrossBlood.org or calling 1-800-RED CROSS (1-800-733-2767).